 Delete a pipeline

-To delete a pipeline, click on the pencil icon opposite the New tab.
-A Recycle Bin icon will appear next to each pipeline name.
-Click on it and confirm the deleting.
+To delete a pipeline, click on the icon opposite the Unallocated page’s name.
+The recycle bin icon will appear next to each pipeline’s name.
+Click it to confirm the deletion.

 When there are no deals left in the pipeline, you can delete it.